Toward Butler's conjecture: Combinatorial formula for

 \end{definition}

-\begin{proof}[Proof of Theorem \ref{thm: first main, F-expansion}] Without loss of generality, we let $\mu$ be the partition obtained from $\lambda$ by moving a single cell to the upper row.
-By Lemma~\ref{lem: cycling} and Proposition~\ref{lem: column exchange}, we have
+\begin{proof}[Proof of Theorem~\ref{thm: first main, F-expansion}] Without loss of generality, we let $\mu$ be the partition obtained from $\lambda$ by moving a single cell to an upper row.
+By Lemma~\ref{lem: cycling} and Corollary~\ref{cor: column exchange}, we have

 Therefore, we obtain

 Now Lemma~\ref{lem: deformed shape is nice} and \eqref{eq: concatenation2} complete the proof. \end{proof}